asbjborg/asbjborg.github.io/_posts/2024-12-02-sinking-mankind---new-track-published-on-soundcloud.md

 ## Final Thought

-*“Sinking Mankind”* is a story of our time, written in the language of the past.
-It’s not about blame—it’s about understanding the currents that shape us and the songs we can’t help but follow.
+*"Sinking Mankind"* is a story of our time, written in the language of the past.
+It's not about blame—it's about understanding the currents that shape us and the songs we can't help but follow.

+---

+[^1]: **Editor's Note December 4th 2024:** This piece was updated to include an observation about "IRL prospecting" by [@levelsio](https://x.com/levelsio/status/1863594574360318456), which provides a striking example of how the Sirens' song continues to evolve in our digital age.
+The phenomenon of digital creators strategically establishing physical presence in locations like Bali further illustrates the blending of virtual and real-world temptation discussed in this piece.